Can I Sue a Company That Has Been Dissolved?

 - Fail to submit the proper fee

 Dissolving a company is easier said than done.
 If you believe you were wronged by a company and find out that it has since dissolved, consider consulting with a business lawyer as soon as possible.
-You may still have time, depending on state law, to sue it.
+You may still have time, depending on the state statute of limitations, to sue it.

 Exception Two: You Have a Claim for Personal Injury That You Didn't Know About